saowwapark/inCNV/README.md

 _Upload component_
 ![Image](https://github.com/saowwapark/inCNV/blob/master/demo-images/upload_file.png)

 The CNV result files have to be plain text with tab-delimitted format.
-The contents need to have at least 5 columns which having the meanings of sample name, chromosome, start base pair, end base pair and CNV type.
+The contents need to have at least 5 columns which having the meanings of sample name, chromosome, start position, end position and CNV type.

 ### File mapping

 The ‘CNV tool mapping’ allows users to define input file formats, which will be used to map with the CNV results generated from any CNV detector tools.
 Users, however, need to reformat the result files to match with inCNV file template described below so that inCNV can understand the files.
 ![Image](https://github.com/saowwapark/inCNV/blob/master/demo-images/file_mapping.png)

-- **Header column mapping:** The header columns consist of 'SAMPLE NAME', 'CHROMOSOME', 'START BASE PAIR', 'END BASE PAIR', and 'CNV TYPE'.
+- **Header column mapping:** The header columns consist of 'SAMPLE NAME', 'CHROMOSOME', 'START POSITION', 'END POSITION', and 'CNV TYPE'.
 Users have to map column of any result file to them.
 For example, if a result file represents sample name with 'sample', we will set 'SAMPLE NAME' with 'sample'.
 If a result file represents chromosome with 'chr', we will set 'CHROMOSOME' with 'chr'.
 - **Data field mapping:** The data fields needed to be mapped consist of 'CHROMOSOME22', 'DUPLICATION', and 'DELETION'.
 Users have to map content of any result file to them.
 For example, if a result file represents chromosome 22 with '22', we will set 'CHROMOSOME22' with '22'.
 If a result file represents duplication type of CNV with 'dup', we will set 'DUPLICATION' with 'dup'.\
   _Note: For duplication CNV type, inCNV can understand only the words: 'dup', 'duplication' and 'gain'.
 For deletion CNV type, inCNV can understand only the words: 'del', 'deletion' and 'loss'._